tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 header-img: "img/angular3.jpg"
 ---

-In my [previous post]({{ "/2015/03/28/-web-components-using-angular.html" | prepend: site.baseurl }}) I introduced the Monthly Message System I will be using to illustrate how we use directives to build components.
+In my [previous post]({{ "/2015/03/28/-web-components-using-angular.html" | prepend: site.baseurl }}) I introduced the Monthly Message System I will be using to illustrate building components using AngularJs 1.3.
 You can see it in action [here]({{ site.root }}/example-angular) and its source code [here](https://github.com/tony-waters/example-angular/tree/master).

 In this post I will focus on the 'month picker' component.